SumoLogic/sumologic-documentation/docs/cloud-soar/index.md

 Navigate the evolving threat landscape with our best-in-class security orchestration, automation and response (SOAR) solution to streamline incident response workflows.

 :::info
-The articles in this section only apply to organizations having the latest Clouad SOAR SaaS version.
-If your Cloud SOAR instance URL matches the pattern `*.soar.sumologic.com`, refer to [Legacy Cloud SOAR](/docs/cloud-soar/legacy/).
+If your Cloud SOAR instance URL matches the pattern `*.soar.sumologic.com`, this means you're using the legacy version.
+Refer to the [Legacy Cloud SOAR](/docs/cloud-soar/legacy/) section.
 :::

 <div className="box-wrapper" >